-As required the Act, the County submitted a "Refunding Plan" (the "Plan") to the Tennessee Comptroller of the Treasury - Director of State and Local Finance (the "Director").
+As required by the Act, the County submitted a "Refunding Plan" (the "Plan") to the Tennessee Comptroller of the Treasury - Director of the Division of Local Government Finance (the "Director").
 The Director reported directly to the County on the Plan prior to formal action by the Governing Body authorizing the sale and issuance of the Bonds.

-Consistent with the County's formal Debt Management Plan, as amended, the strategy developed in the "Refunding Plan" was to refinance the Outstanding Bonds and redeem the Outstanding Bonds on their first optional redemption date (April 1, 2020) in order to achieve measurable annual net aggregate and net present value savings by taking advantage of more favorable interest rates in the current market without any extension of the final maturity.
+Consistent with the County's formal Debt Management Plan, as amended, the strategy developed in the "Refunding Plan" was to refinance the Outstanding Bonds and redeem the